UDP

 ovnkube-node-zfvcl 8/8 Running 0 34m

-Verify that IPsec is enabled on your cluster by running the following command:
+Verify that IPsec is enabled on your cluster by entering the following command.
+The command output must state true

 As a cluster administrator, you can disable IPsec encryption only if you enabled IPsec after cluster installation.